Caitlin-cooling/to-do-list/README.md

 ### Known Issues
 * I would like to be able to move the rendering of the submit input along with the handleClick event handler to its' own component
 * I would like to be able to move rendering of all to dos out of the app component
+* I would like to store the to dos in local storage so that they are accessible after the session has ended